Find Trade Colleges

 There are 5,830 undergraduates at UAFS, of which 3,811 are full-time, and there are 5,887 students altogether.
 The school has a student-to-faculty ratio of 18 to 1.

-Approximately 34% of the students who attend this school take out loans.
+34% of UAFS students take out loans to afford college costs.
 The typical student loan amount is $5,122 a year.
-The student loan default rate of 0.6% means most graduates are not struggling to pay off their loans.
+The school reports a student loan default rate of 0.6% which is much lower than the average rate of 10.8%!

 #14